Getting a 650 Credit Score Mortgage can seem like a daunting task.

 Set Up Two Payments Every Month

-Setting up twice-a-month payments is a sneaky way to improve your credit because it helps to decrease your usage ratio.
+Setting up twice-a-month payments is a sneaky way to improve your credit because it reduces your usage ratio.
 It also helps to make it easier to manage your payment.
 For example, a monthly $200 payment may be harder to hit than if you scheduled two $100 payments on your paydays.
 As a result, this action helps to decrease the burden of a single monthly payment.

 Even better, it helps avoid the danger of compound interest and helps to manage your APR by decreasing your usage ratio.
-Just as importantly, it impresses credit reporting bureaus by creating a timely payment pattern and helps to offset delinquent payments more efficiently.
+Just as importantly, it impresses credit reporting bureaus by creating a timely payment pattern and offsetting delinquent payments more efficiently.

 Boost Your Credit Limits